-Southwest Tech Child Care Center (licensed through the State of Wisconsin as SWTC Kids Town USA) is conveniently located on campus and is open to students and the public.
-The statecertified center, built in 2009, consists of four rooms for children ages one day old to 12 years of age.
-Each room features age-appropriate curriculum and activities.
-Teachers are caring, knowledgeable, experienced and all have earned degrees in early childhood education.
-For further information visit www.swtc.edu/childcare
+Southwest Tech Child Care Center (licensed through the State of Wisconsin as SWTC Kids Town USA) is conveniently located on campus and is open to Southwest Tech students, college employees, and the public.
+The state-certified center, built in 2009, consists of four rooms for children ages one day old to 13 years of age.
+There are different rooms based on age group and capacity are: